MarcCoru/phiweek19/readme.md

 ### Dataset separation

-To address the bias-varance question, we provide additional information on model training and model selection.

 This repository shows Results from the testset (orange) of the HOLL region in northern Bavaria.
 The model parameter were determined based on the training dataset.
 The hyperparameters were determined based on the performance on a 10% hold-back set from the trainset while training on the 90% of the remaining training dataset.